noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 ### Combine arithmetic operations

-A Noir program can be honed further by combining arithmetic operators in a way that makes the most of each constraint of the backend.
+A Noir program can be honed further by combining arithmetic operators in a way that makes the most of each constraint of the backend proving system.
 This is in scenarios where the backend might not be doing this perfectly.

 Eg Barretenberg backend (current default for Noir) is a width-4 PLONKish constraint system
 $ w_1*w_2*q_m + w_1*q_1 + w_2*q_2 + w_3*q_3 + w_4*q_4 + q_c = 0 $